 WIPANO funding program: Launched in 2016 by the Federal Ministry for Economic Affairs and Energy (BMWi), the WIPANO program is aimed at universities, non-university research institutes as well as small and medium-sized enterprises (SMEs) for the protection and commercialization of their intellectual property rights (IPRs).
-Now in its second edition, the BMWi continues to count on proficient tech transfer offices such as BayPAT to support these institutions and businesses en route to a patent and to promote the commercial application of their IPRs.
+Now in its second edition, the BMWi continues to rely on competent technology transfer partners - such as BayPAT.

 BayPAT advises and supports SMEs within the framework of the BMWi’s WIPANO funding program (as of January 1st 2020)

-BayPAT advises SMEs on all matters regarding the protection and commercialization of their inventions.
-These services are within the framework of the BMWi’s WIPANO funding program.
+BayPAT advises SMEs on all aspects of protecting and commercializing their innovations.
+These services are provided as a part of the BMWi's WIPANO funding program.

 Who can apply?
 (Excerpt from eligibility conditions)

-Apart from academic research institutes, the WIPANO program is open to all industrial SMEs and self-employed individuals within all technical or scientific sectors.
-As a prerequisite, all commercial or professional activity must be carried out as a main occupation and business premises and branches have to be permanently maintained in Germany.
-SMEs must also meet the criteria of the EU directive (VO (EU) 651/2014 with Appendix 1 "SME definition"), i.e. less than 250 employees, an annual turnover not exceeding EUR 50 million or an annual balance sheet total not exceeding EUR 43 million.
+In addition to academic research institutions, access to the WIPANO funding program is open to all SMEs, commercial enterprises and self-employed persons in the liberal, scientific and technical professions.
+Prerequisites are that the commercial activity or profession is carried out as a main occupation and that the permanent establishment or a branch office is located in Germany.
+SMEs must also meet the criteria of the EU definition (Regulation (EU) 651/2014 with Annex 1 "SME definition") of an SME (i.e. fewer than 250 employees and annual sales of no more than EUR 50 million or an annual balance sheet total of no more than EUR 43 million).

 What is supported?